 Most caviar producers package their caviar in a 1.8 kilo tin – held shut by a large band.
 We call these the “Original Tin” (or in our slang, the “OT”).
 We purchase these directly from caviar harvesters from the U.S. and around the world.
 By directly purchasing from the harvesters, we are guaranteed superior product freshness along with complete control of what we receive.
-When opening these tins, Rich is having the first look at an “unadulterated” shipment first exposed to air since it was packed at harvest.
+When opening these tins, Richard is having the first look at an “unadulterated” shipment first exposed to air since it was packed at harvest.
 This is his first opportunity to evaluate its quality.

-Rich has over 29 years in the caviar business, and over the course of his career has developed a master caviar palate.
+Richard has over 29 years in the caviar business, and over the course of his career has developed a master caviar palate.
 Part of his job is to taste test the caviar (an enviable part of his job).
-By tasting the product, Rich is evaluating multiple factors – foremost the richness of flavor.
-Caviar – especially that of the osetra sturgeon – should have a fresh, almost nutty flavor – and should be briny without being powerfully salty (“malossol” – Russian for “little salt” – is a common term used and is often on the caviar label itself.)
-The pleasing flavor needs to equally offset by a firmness of egg texture – or the “pop” on the roof of the mouth – that is a traditional benchmark of superior caviar.
-Finally, the finish is evaluated on the palate – it should be creamy and flavorful, not bitter or “fishy”.
-All these factors play into Rich’s assessment of the quality grade assigned to the caviar.
-In this particular case, the Caviar Galilee Osetra is graded as “Royal”: superior size, flavor and color:
+By sampling the product, Rich is evaluating multiple factors – foremost the richness of flavor.
+Caviar – especially that of the Osetra sturgeon – should have a fresh, almost nutty flavor – and should be briny without being powerfully salty (“malossol” – Russian for “little salt” – is a common term used and is often on the caviar label itself.)
+The pleasing flavor needs to be equally offset by a firmness of egg texture – or the “pop” on the roof of the mouth – that is a traditional benchmark of superior caviar.
+Finally, the finish is evaluated on the palate – it should be creamy and flavorful, not bitter or “fishy.”
+All these factors play into Richard’s assessment of the quality grade assigned to the caviar.
+In this particular case, the Caviar Galilee Osetra is graded as “Royal”: superior size, flavor, and color:

 You should be able to trace the container of caviar you have by a “lot number” which refers back to the supplier’s legal documentation.
 This is also required by the FDA in case of any food related contamination or recall.
-If you don’t have a lot number, you should not be serving the caviar.
+If you do not have a lot number, you should not be serving the caviar.
 Every importer is required by Federal law to have a CITES (Convention on International Trade in Endangered Species) Permit to guarantee the sturgeon species, a “Certificate of Origin” that guarantees where the caviar was harvested, and a “Labeling Report” that shows the harvest date.
-As a discerning customer you should feel free to ask for these documents.
-Beware if a supplier or dealer cannot produce these documents or finds an excuse to not give you this information.
+As a discerning customer, you should feel free to ask for these documents.
+Beware if a supplier or dealer cannot produce these documents or finds an excuse not to give you this information.

 All caviar must also have a “Best Consumed By” date as would any perishable fresh fish or packaged food.
 This is placed on the container along with the lot number.
 After all, why would you purchase premium “fresh caviar” without evidence of when/where it was harvested, packaged, or subject to expiration?

-Once the caviar jars – or in this case, our custom-produced caviar tins – are ready, Rich will prepare the scales to pack the graded caviar directly from the OT into our packaging.
+Once the caviar jars – or in this case, our custom-produced caviar tins – are ready, Richard will prepare the scales to pack the graded caviar directly from the OT into our packaging.
 He will “zero out” the weight of the tin so that the caviar inside will bear the net weight appropriate to the container.
 All imported caviar is weighed and sold in grams (as in this case) while domestically-produced caviar is sold in ounces.
-This is an easy distinction to keep in mind when ordering caviar from Browne Trading Co. (you can view a simple conversion chart here).
+This is an easy distinction to keep in mind when ordering caviar from Browne Trading Co. (you can view a simple conversion chart here)